CasperN/silica/Design.md

   }
   ```

+* Function Signatures & Effects:
+  * Effectful functions always return an opaque coroutine object via existential types (`fn foo() -> S where exists S: Co<T!E> + Move`).
+  * Pure functions return values directly (fn add(x: i32, y: i32) -> i32).
-* Core Mechanism: Effects separate what operation (defined by effect `E { op(X)->Y }`) from how it's handled. `perform E.op(x)` suspends the current coroutine; control transfers outwards to the nearest enclosing handle block that matches E.op.
+* Effects are a control flow mechanism.
+They separate the invocation of an operation (defined by effect `E { op(X)->Y }`) from how it's handled.
-* Postfix Handlers (handle): Primary way to manage coroutine execution and handle effects.
-Applied postfix: `expr handle { Effect.op(arg, resume) => { ... }, return result => { ... } }`.
-Control transfers to the matching arm; the handler decides when/how to resume.
+  * `perform E.op(x)` suspends the current coroutine
+  * Control transfers outwards to the nearest enclosing `handle` block that matches `E.op`.
+  * The handler decides when/how to resume.
 Resumption may be delayed (e.g., for async).
-* `?` Operator (Sugar): Manages coroutine execution: returns success value T or propagates unhandled effects E. Operates on Co<T!E> values.
-Equivalent to a default forwarding handle block:
+  * If the handler resumes a coroutine, control is transferred back to the suspension point.
+  * Values may be passed from coroutine to handler and back.
+  * Unlike many languages with exceptions, control flow does not _immediately_ transfer when an expression performs an effect.
+Instead the expression evaluate to a coroutine object which may be copied or moved.
+The effect must be explicitly propagated with `?` or `handle` to escape.
+* Postfix `handle` block: Primary way to manage coroutine execution and handle effects.
+  * e.g.: `expr handle { Effect.op(arg, resume) => { ... }, return result => { ... } }`.
+  * Handling Scoping: Effects performed within a handler arm (i.e., inside the `{...}` following `=>`) are not caught by the handler itself; perform always propagates outwards from the arm to the next enclosing handler scope.
+(Subject to the tunneling caveat below)
+  * Tunneling: Handle blocks in the body of an effect-parameterized function will always propagate the parameterized effect, even if the implementation handles effects of the same type.
+The parameterized effect "tunnels through" the body of a polymorphic function.
+This prevents accidental handling as generic code cannot know the type of an effect its generic over. [link to algebraic effect tunneling paper here]
+* `?` Operator: Operates on `Co<T!E>` values.
+Evaluates to `T`, but propagates effects `E`, affecting control flow.
+  * Usage: Simplifies chaining effectful operations.
+  * Can only be used within another effectful function context that includes the propagated effects `E`.
-Semantics: `expr?` is roughly equivalent to installing a default handler that forwards any effect using perform:
+  *  `expr?` is roughly equivalent to installing a default handler that forwards any effect using perform:
     ```
     // Conceptual desugaring of `expr?` where expr yields a Co<T!E>
     expr handle {